 What are your thoughts on how this passage fits into the overarching story of the Bible?
-Write your thoughts here.
-If you have any questions, write those as well.
-You may find answers in future lessons, or you may want to find another Christian that you can ask.
+Discuss as a group.
+What questions do you have individually or as a group?
+Discuss potential answers.

-Use the following questions to apply today's Scripture passage to your own life.
+As a group, use the following questions to apply today's Scripture passage to your life.
 How does this passage affect how you view God?

 How does this passage affect how you view yourself?
 How does this passage affect how you will live your life?
 Close in prayer, asking God to help you apply what you learned today.